tim-kornish-cloud/Data-Engineering-Practice/README.md

-setting up database to database integration through python pandas populated with mock data from https://www.mockaroo.com/
+This is a mock project for migrating data setting up database to database integration through python pandas populated with mock data from https://www.mockaroo.com/

-Three databases used are local, and two cloud:

 # custom_db_utilities.py
-  - contains a utilities class for each database to insert/delete/update/query data from multiple data sources all interfacing through pandas dataframes.
+  - contains a utilities class for each database listed below to insert/delete/update/query data from multiple data sources all interfacing through pandas dataframes.
 ## Cloud DB
     - Salesforce
     - AWS S3